CleverCloud/umami/README.md

 ### Configure umami

-Create an `.env` file with the following
+Create an `.env` file with the following environment variable:

 ```
 POSTGRESQL_ADDON_URI=connection-url